spine-tools/Spine-Toolbox/docs/source/spine_db_editor/getting_started.rst

 - *Metadata*: presents metadata defined in the databases.
 - *Item metadata*: shows metadata associated with the currently selected entities or parameter values.

-.. tip:: You can customize the UI from the **View** section in the hamburger ☰ menu.
-There the **Docks...**
+.. tip:: You can customize the UI from the **View** section in the **Menubar** by enabling and disabling
-         menu can be used to enable and disable the different UI components listed above.
+         the different UI components listed above.

 Items from the trees can be selected by clicking them with the left mouse button and the views will react to the changes.
 By default, multiple items can be selected at the same time across the trees by holding down **Ctrl**